suryasalesforcedeveloper/Apex---Trigger/README.md

 ## 04. Aggregate (count) - Contact:
 Write a reusable and bulk-safe Apex Trigger Handler for the Contact object to update the total number of associated contacts on the related Account whenever a Contact is inserted, updated, deleted, or undeleted.
 Ensure that the solution adheres to Salesforce governor limits and handles edge cases like account reassignment during updates.

+## 05.Aggregate (count) - Opportunity:
+Write a reusable and bulk-safe Apex Trigger Handler for the Opportunity object to update the total number of associated opportunities on the related Account whenever an Opportunity is inserted, updated, deleted, or undeleted.
+Ensure that the solution adheres to Salesforce governor limits and handles edge cases such as opportunities being reassigned to different accounts during updates.